 Your personal statement needs to demonstrate:

-- An interest in examining the intersection of broad socio-cultural, political and economic trends with those specific to the (global) media sector and ICTs; in theory and practice
+- Interest in examining the intersection of broad socio-cultural, political and economic trends with those specific to the (global) media sector and ICTs; in theory and practice

-- Interest in being open to doing comparative study in an international setting
+- Interest in being open to doing a comparative study in an international setting

 - A readiness to engage in intercultural and interdisciplinary approaches to your field of interest